Mereside Primary School and Children's Centre Nursery Policy

 Parents should be made aware of and given access to this policy and the school’s procedures.
 It will be included on the school’s website and made available to view at the school on request.

 1.1.
-Mereside Primary School and Children's Centre only charges parents for care provided outside of statutory 15 hour provision.
+Mereside Primary School and Children's Centre only charges parents for care provided outside of statutory 15 hour or where eligible, 30 hour provision.
 Parents will book the required extra sessions in advance.